CouncilDataProject/cookiecutter-cdp-deployment/README.md

 https://councildataproject.github.io

-However, to receive notifications for individual CDP front and back-end application updates and to receive release notes you can "watch" the two primary reposioties.
+However, to receive notifications for individual CDP front and back-end application updates and to receive release notes you can "watch" the two primary repositories.

 -   [cdp-frontend](https://github.com/CouncilDataProject/cdp-frontend)
 -   [cdp-backend](https://github.com/CouncilDataProject/cdp-backend)